 I was able to let the rug sample sit with the rest of the fabrics for a while to get a feel for how they all worked together.

-To visualise the final room, I like to make scheme boards.
+To visualize the final room, I like to make scheme boards.
 I find them useful tools for articulating the design to the rest of my design team and we often frame and display them in our studio or even framed in the hallways of the hotels outside each corresponding room.

 It’s important for the scheme board to tell the story of the room, so we include as much detail is included as possible.
 For larger more weighty samples like rugs I usually have a photocopy or image of the rug so it helps to create the overall picture.